Painters Insurance: Cost & Coverage

 General liability is an essential policy for most businesses, but it’s especially important for painters because they work at customers’ homes and offices.
 Also, some states require general liability to obtain a painter’s license.

-Commercial property insurance pays to repair or replace business-owned property, such as ladders, sprayers, brushes, and scaffolding, if it’s damaged by a covered event.
-Normal wear and tear isn’t covered by property insurance, but painters can typically get office space and equipment covered if they’re damaged by events like fire, theft, and vandalism.
+Normal wear and tear isn’t covered by property insurance.
+Typically, painters can get office space and equipment covered when these are damaged by events like fire, theft, and vandalism.
+Any painting business that owns a building should consider commercial property insurance.

 Commercial auto insurance helps cover repair bills and medical costs related to auto accidents, depending on the type of coverage you add to your policy.
 Most states require drivers to have some liability coverage, but painters can also choose additional coverage like collision, comprehensive, uninsured and underinsured motorist, and medical payment insurance.